makeabilitylab/physcomp/arduino/potentiometers.md

 #### Workbench video of my trimpot dimmer

-Here's a workbench video of my trimpot circuit:
+Here's a workbench video of my trimpot circuit where the potentiometer is simply a two-legged variable resistor and we're using the Arduino only as a 5V voltage source:

 <!-- ![Animation my potentiometer-based LED fade circuit hooked up to the Arduino for power](assets/movies/Potentiometer_LEDCircuit_ArduinoForPower_Workbench3_SpedUp1.5x.gif) -->

 <iframe width="736" height="414" src="https://www.youtube.com/embed/3LoxVFlc4r4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Whew, we did it!

 By now, you should feel pretty confident with using a potentiometer as a variable resistor; however, using potentiometers (or any variable resistor) with a microcontroller requires a different circuit configuration as you'll see below.

 ## Intro to analog input

-In our previous lessons, we learned about **digital output**, then **analog output**, and finally **digital input**.
+In our previous lessons, we learned about [**digital output**](led-blink.md), then [**analog output**](led-fade.md), and finally [**digital input**](buttons.md).
 Now, it's time for the last frontier: **analog input**!

 So, what's analog input?!
 The world—in all its beauty and complexity—is analog.
 It's not simply `HIGH` and `LOW` but everything in between.
 How can we sense and access that complexity?